Skip to main content

 Permissions

-Permissions work on a dataset level—users must have access to all datasets (max 2 datasets) used for the query to be able to view the Mission page.
+Permissions work on a dataset level—users must have access to all datasets (max 2 datasets) used for the query to be able to view the Preset Reports page.

 Rename a Measure